alexmingoia/jsx-transform/README.md

 * `jsx` name of virtual DOM node constructor (default: set by docblock).
 * `tags` array of known tags (default: exports.tags).
 It can be cleared by setting it to an empty array (`[]`).
+* `renameAttrs` dictionary of attribute names and their replacements.
+For example, `{'class': 'className'}` will replace all `class` attributes with `className`.
+This is useful for writing more HTML-like JSX.

 ## BSD Licensed